vmware/pyvmomi/docs/vim/scheduler/HourlyTaskScheduler.rst

 Attributes:
     minute (`int`_):

        The minute at which the `RecurrentTaskScheduler`_ runs the task.
-Specify the minute value as a UTC (Coordinated Univeral Time) value in the range 0 to 59.For vCenter 2.x and prior releases, use the server's local time.
+Specify the minute value as a UTC (Coordinated Universal Time) value in the range 0 to 59.For vCenter 2.x and prior releases, use the server's local time.
 For example, use Australia Northern Territory (UTC +9:30) or Indian (UTC +5:30) time values, rather than a UTC value.